-LEARNING SPACESAbundant Indoor & Out
+LEARNING SPACESAbundant Indoor and Outdoor Spaces

 The outdoor spaces at Noble Park Primary School are recognised worldwide for their innovative approach and aesthetic beauty.
 With a forest area, dry creek river bed, large oval, tennis courts, sandpit, veggie gardens and playground, the areas encourage student’s imagination and physical activity.